 Students encounter several different citation styles for formatting essays and research papers.
-However, even though there are editorial citation styles for every research field, students will use three primary styles: APA, MLA and Chicago/Turabian.
+However, even though there are editorial citation styles for every research field, students will primarily use three styles: APA, MLA and Chicago/Turabian.

-Chicago/Turabian Types of Style
+Two Chicago/Turabian Style Types

 - Simple to use